IsraelCabrera/frigate/docs/docs/guides/getting_started.md

 :::note

-If you only define one stream in your `inputs` and do not assign a `detect` role to it, Frigate will automatically assign it the `detect` role.
-Frigate will always decode a stream to support motion detection, Birdseye, the API image endpoints, and other features, even if you have disabled object detection with `enabled: False` in your config's `detect` section.
+If you only define one stream in your `inputs` and do not assign a `detect` role to it, Security will automatically assign it the `detect` role.
+Security will always decode a stream to support motion detection, Birdseye, the API image endpoints, and other features, even if you have disabled object detection with `enabled: False` in your config's `detect` section.

-If you only plan to use Frigate for recording, it is still recommended to define a `detect` role for a low resolution stream to minimize resource usage from the required stream decoding.
+If you only plan to use Security for recording, it is still recommended to define a `detect` role for a low resolution stream to minimize resource usage from the required stream decoding.

 :::

-By default, Frigate will retain video of all tracked objects for 10 days.
+By default, Security will retain video of all tracked objects for 10 days.
 The full set of options for recording can be found [here](../configuration/reference.md).

 ### Step 7: Complete config